Pylons/pyramid/docs/designdefense.rst

 result of some query performed by a :term:`view`.
 As a result, it can be unnatural to think of the nodes traversed as "model" objects if you develop your application using traversal and a relational database.
-When you develop such applications, the things that :mod:`pyramid` refers to as "models" in such an application may just be stand-ins that perform a query and generate some wrapper *for* an ORM "model" (or set of ORM models).
+When you develop such applications, the things that :app:`Pyramid` refers to as "models" in such an application may just be stand-ins that perform a query and generate some wrapper *for* an ORM "model" (or set of ORM models).
 The graph *might* be composed completely of "model" objects (as defined by the ORM) but it also might not be.

-The naming impedance mismatch between the way the term "model" is used to refer to a node in a graph in :mod:`pyramid` and the way the term "model" is used by packages like SQLAlchemy is unfortunate.
-For the purpose of avoiding confusion, if we had it to do all over again, we might refer to the graph that :mod:`pyramid` traverses a "node graph" or "object graph" rather than a "model graph", but since we've baked the name into the API, it's a little late.
+The naming impedance mismatch between the way the term "model" is used to refer to a node in a graph in :app:`Pyramid` and the way the term "model" is used by packages like SQLAlchemy is unfortunate.
+For the purpose of avoiding confusion, if we had it to do all over again, we might refer to the graph that :app:`Pyramid` traverses a "node graph" or "object graph" rather than a "model graph", but since we've baked the name into the API, it's a little late.
 Sorry.

-In our defense, many :mod:`pyramid` applications (especially ones which use :term:`ZODB`) do indeed traverse a graph full of model nodes.
+In our defense, many :app:`Pyramid` applications (especially ones which use :term:`ZODB`) do indeed traverse a graph full of model nodes.
 Each node in the graph is a separate persistent object that is stored within a database.
 This was the use case considered when